polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 The RuntimeAPI for off-chain query usage includes two methods:

 - `execute_query`: Executes the query and returns the result.
-It takes the query, input, and weight limit as arguments.
+It takes:
-  - `program`: The PVQ binary in a trimmed standard PVM program binary format.
+  - `program`: The PVQ binary.
   - `args`: The query arguments that is SCALE-encoded.
   - `ref_time_limit`: The maximum allowed execution time for a single query, measured in reference time units.
 The conversion between the PVM gas and reference time is a rather important implementation detail.